 Work smarter, not harder with smart products.
 Some of the biggest brands in the world are using Blue Bite's NFC solution to provide a better customer experience.
 Here, learn what smart products are and how NFC can be used to solve business challenges.

-Just like NFC changed how we make payments, it can also change the way people interact with products and content.
+Just like NFC has changed how we make payments, it also changes the way people interact with products and content.
 NFC can be embedded in anything to provide customers with better product experiences and enhance brand relationships with them.
-Brands like adidas, Spyder, and Staple Design are already leveraging NFC; beyond what they’ve already accomplished with the technology, NFC holds the potential to do so much more.
+Brands like adidas, Spyder, and Staple Pigeon are already leveraging NFC; beyond what they’ve already accomplished with the technology, NFC holds the potential to do so much more.

 The term “smart product” is an ambiguous label that has come to encapsulate any sort of product that can process data and/or connect to the Internet.
 There has been no specific terminology coined around objects that specifically connect to the Internet via NFC.
 The closest label to describe such products is “NFC-enabled”, but widely, those objects become lumped into the smart product or “connected product” categories.

 While devices such as smartphones, FitBits, Apple Watches and so on fall under the smart product category more directly, NFC-enabled products are those which specifically utilize NFC as a conduit to connect products to the Internet and, in the process, digital content.
 To launch the digital content, customers tap an NFC-enabled item with their phone.

 Brands have begun integrating NFC into their products as a 1:1 communication channel between themselves and their customers.
 By creating experiences crafted with a certain goal in mind, brands are able to solve marketing challenges, and better understand how customers interact with their products and content.
 When it comes to the types of products that can be enabled, anything goes.
 From apparel to footwear, keychains to handbags, labels to packaging, machinery to cookware… truly anything can integrate NFC into its offering.